FilbinLab/Multidimensional_STEPN/README.md

 Raw data are deposited in GEO, and processed data is pending.

-Contact: daeun_jeong at dfci.harvard.edu, sarag_danielli at dfci.harvard.edu
+Contact: daeun_jeong at dfci.harvard.edu, sarag_danielli at dfci.harvard.edu, carlosa_biagijunior at dfci.harvard.edu

 # Overview
 0. Software version requirements